Pokemon Trainer cards may be a viable cardboard investment, but what should you be looking at, and why?

 We’ll start off with a card that isn’t going to break the bank, but is still iconic in it’s own right.

-The Pokedex is an important piece of equipment in the Pokémon games, and was first released in the 1999 Base Set as a Trainer card.
+The Pokedex is an important piece of equipment in the Pokémon games.
+It was first released in the 1999 Base Set as a Trainer card.

 As with all cards from the original base set, you’ll be able to find Shadowless 1st Edition copies, with a stamp found next to the silver bolt in the bottom left corner.